Enalmada/next-reason-boilerplate/README.md

   * Now - recommended due to ease of deployments, superior compression (br), auto support for server push with their cdn.
 * Ant Design - designed for react.
 Note it is so huge we really need rollup (or equivalent) working
 * Font-Awesome - (no flicker) https://spectrum.chat/thread/56b0396d-8b7d-447d-9f46-24ba6192936e
-* Sentry - kinda works but SSR has known issues https://github.com/zeit/next.js/issues/1852
+* Sentry - quite a mess but functional: https://github.com/zeit/next.js/pull/5727
+* Source Maps - next-source-maps (mostly for sentry, see server.js)
 * next-less/next-css/next-styl only loading during dev/build.
 See "phase" in next.config.js
 * cors whitelist - necessary for service-worker preload to cache response correctly (see server.js)
 * healthcheck - "express-healthcheck"